eynjiljoy/IT331_IT332_Final_Project/README.md

 <h3>Review</h3>

-<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp; This is where the erorrs and bugs faced during the launching should be addressed and continuous improvement of the application should be made.</p>
+<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;This phase is critical for resolving any issues or bugs that may have occurred during the application's launch, as well as for constantly enhancing the application based on user input and developing demands.
+It is an iterative process that includes finding and addressing bugs as well as introducing changes to improve the application's performance, stability, and usability.</p>